boya-zhou/exercise_ai/README.md

 # exercise_ai
-some exercise in Artificial Intelligence
+some exercise in Artificial Intelligence: A Modern Approach

+If want to refresh knowledge, check problem records.

+## closely related with data science

 ### A4_problem1